 In the second half of the seminar, we split in two groups.
 Participants can choose between i) a group focusing on research data containing sensitive information, and ii) a group focusing on research data without sensitive information.

-5. Reference management This seminar introduces reference management and how reference management tools can be used in the various phases of the research process.
-The seminar will go in more detail into EndNote.
+5-6.
+Reference management (optional): These two seminars introduce reference management and how reference management tools can be used in the various phases of the research process.
+The seminars will go in more detail into EndNote.
 Part 1 is an introduction to EndNote, where focus lies on the basic functionalities of the software, such as creating an EndNote library and entering references into a Word document.
-Part 2 is an advanced course of 1/23/2019 Utskrift: GEN-8001 https://uit.no/utskriftStudiekatalog?p_document_id=604903 2/3 EndNote, focusing on sharing, organizing and publishing references.
+Part 2 is an advanced course of EndNote, focusing on sharing, organizing and publishing references.
 Participants may participate in one or both parts.

 By the end of the course the student has obtained the following: